microbus-io/fabric/docs/blocks/layers.md

 [OpenAPI](https://www.openapis.org) is a widely used API description standard.
 The endpoints of all microservices on `Microbus` are publicly described with OpenAPI.

-[Testify](https://github.com/stretchr/testify) is a Go library that simplifies making assertions in unit and integration tests.

 [Cascadia](https://github.com/andybalholm/cascadia) implements CSS selectors for use with parsed HTML trees produced by Go's `html` package.
 Used in unit and integration tests, it facilitates assertions against an HTML document.